njbrodie/DSC180B-B03/index.md

 1. Linear Model: In this model, we predict VPD assuming it has a linear relationship with global mean temperature.
 This is our baseline model to allow us to evaluate the performance of our machine learning models.
 2. Gaussian Process: We perform dimensionality reduction on the aerosol emissions data and use the first five principal components.
 We then fit a GP model over the emissions data using a Matern-1.5 kernel.
 3. Random Forest: We use the same dimensionality reduced emissions data as the Gaussian Process to fit a random forest to predict VPD.
 This model is the most interpretable of the machine learning models, but can struggle with generalizing outside the training data.
 4. Convolutional Neural Network: We fit a CNN-LSTM trained in 10 year time steps using 3x3 filters, and ReLU activation functions.
 For the LSTM layer, we also use ReLU activation and learn weights from the pooling layer using 25 memory cells.
-This type of model is especially suited in fitting onto our spatiotemporal emission data.
+This type of model is especially suited in fitting onto our spatiotemporal emissions data.

 ## Results